Dego1n/akira/README.md

 After cloning process will be done, git-lfs will start to download large binaries from remote server.
 Git will ask you for http basic auth.
 You can find credentials in a confluence.

 If there are errors during lfs pull process then you need to repeat `git lfs fetch` and `git lfs checkout` until errors are gone.
-After all of this make sure you are on develop branch (`git checkout -f developp`) because after errors during clone your files might be untracked.
+After all of this make sure you are on develop branch (`git checkout -f develop`) because after errors during clone your files might be untracked.

 # Required software
 * Unreal Engine 4.26